 Psychology Career: Information and Prospects

 Psychologists pursue an understanding of the intricate mind.
-They commit to exploring effective treatments of its disorders and abnormalities while providing patients with professional direction.
+They commit to exploring effective treatments of its disorders and abnormalities while providing patients with a professional direction.
 They are experts at studying behavior, feelings, and relationships that make them outstanding counselors.
 Until recently, psychologists used to be prohibited from prescribing medication for mental health patients.

-Psychologist career options aren’t limited to private practice, hospitals, clinics or universities.
-They also work in various sectors of the economy, the federal government, industrial, manufacturing or forensic centers.
-BLS data reveal that California and New York have the highest employment rates for clinical, counseling and school psychologists.
+Psychologist career options aren’t limited to private practice, hospitals, clinics, or universities.
+They also work in various sectors of the economy, the federal government, industrial, manufacturing, or forensic centers.
+BLS data reveal that California and New York have the highest employment rates for clinical, counseling, and school psychologists.
 Job openings are predicted to rise to 19% from 2014 to 2024, with specialty doctoral degree holders speeding ahead.

 In their subfields and concentrations, psychologists perform a psychological assessment, research, behavior modification, treatment program creation, and course studies.
 Their profession requires them to keep abreast with up-to-date industry trends to continuously and effectively contribute to society through their specialization.